Ellpeck/Coroutine/README.md

     Console.WriteLine("Test event received");
 }
 ```
+Of course, having time-based waits and event-based waits in the same coroutine is also supported.

 To actually cause the event to be raised, causing all currently waiting coroutines to be continued, simply call `RaiseEvent`:
 ```cs
 CoroutineHandler.RaiseEvent(TestEvent);
 ```

+Note that, since `Tick` is an important lifecycle method, it has to be [called continuously](#Setting-up-the-CoroutineHandler) even if only event-based coroutines are used.

 ## Additional Examples
 For additional examples, take a look at the [Example class](https://github.com/Ellpeck/Coroutine/blob/master/Example/Example.cs).